elenderg/PAL-1000/instruções de compilação.md

 `To compile the next statement given a rider (exit):`

 `If the current routine's decider flag is set, abort with "What does 'exit' mean here?
 Yes?
 No?
-Maybe?_" and the rider; exit.`
+Maybe?" and the rider; exit.`

 `Add a fragment given the exit tag.`